ecohealthalliance/mantle/packages/accounts/README.md

 # User accounts for the mantle project

-This package controls user login, registration, and profiles.
+This package controls user login and registration.